theluxury/emacs-profile/memsql.md

     create index suppkey_index on partsupp(suppkey);

 and afterwards the query speed dropped to ~0.1s.
-I also tried adding other indexes, such as on `part.size`, however the other indexes seemed to have no effect of performance.
+I also tried adding other indexes, such as on `part.size`, however the other indexes seemed to have no effect on performance.

 ## Answering a Support Question